 3. room thermometer

-The safest place for your baby to sleep is on his back in a cot, crib or moses basket in a room with you for the first six months.
-If you use a moses basket make sure it has only a thin lining.
+The safest place for your baby to sleep is on their back in a cot, crib or moses basket in a room with you for the first six months.

-Using a dummy every time you settle your baby to sleep - day and night - can reduce the risk of cot death.
+Using a dummy every time you settle your baby to sleep - day and night - can reduce the risk of Sudden Infant Death.
 If breastfeeding, do not begin to give a dummy until your baby is one month old to ensure breastfeeding is well established.
-Don't worry if the dummy falls out while your baby is asleep, and don't force him to take a dummy if he doesn't want it.
+Don't worry if the dummy falls out while your baby is asleep, and don't force them to take a dummy if they don’t want it, but if you decide to use a dummy it should be offered to your baby at the beginning of every sleep.
 Never coat the dummy in anything sweet.
-Gradually wean him off a dummy after six months and before one year.
+You can gradually wean your baby off a dummy after six months and before one year.